 Look for job vacancies at:

-- Leicester University School of Museum Studies Jobs Desk
+- University of Leicester School of Museum Studies Jobs Desk

 - Museum Jobs

-- Museums Association (MA) - full access to jobs if you're a member.
+- Museums Association (MA) - full access to jobs for members

 - Museums Galleries Scotland